Want to get more out of your RV? Subscribe to the Camping World YouTube channel, and never miss a video.

 3. Treat Your Tank

-Have any witty tips for taking care of your septic system?
+Have any tips for taking care of your septic system?
 Share them with us!

 Hi all, here every one is sharing such familiarity, so it’s nice to read this

 website, and I used to go to see this weblog every day.

 We just used our cassette toilet for the first time – 2 nights.
 Number 1 only and just a few times.
 So it’s nowhere near full.
 We’ll be going back out in 2.5 weeks.
 Do I need to empty now?
 Or can I wait that weekend trip?

 I would empty it.
 They’re easy to empty, and I wouldn’t let it sit in there that long.

 We just used our cassette toilet for the first time – 2 nights.
 Number 1 only and just a few times.
 So it’s nowhere near full.
 We’ll be going back out in 2.5 weeks.
 Do I need to empty now?
 Or can I wait that weekend trip?
 Thanks!

 Before treating the rubber seal with toilet seal lubricant and conditioner, do I have to empty the water out of the toilet and then pour 1/4 of the bottle into a dry toilet onto the toilet seal?
 Or Can I leave the water in toilet and just pour the fluid into the water which surrounds the toilet seal?
 Thank you

 I never trust the monitor.
 Turn off water and look into the tank through the toilet for the level.
 This only works if your toilet directly dumps into the tank, if there is a angle in the pipe to the tank not allowing you to see into the tank, it won’t work.